wernerdaehn/CC3D-CableCam-Controller/Implementation.md

 ------- | -----------
 _$a_ | Shows the two acceleration values, the first is the max acceleration in operational mode, the second in programming mode
 _$a int int_ | sets the two acceleration values.
 Default is _$a 20 10_
+_$e_ | Print the exponential factor for the thrust stick input.
+_$e double_ | Set the exponential factor for the thrust input curve.
+A common input curve is a linear relationship between the stick position and the output signal.
+100% stick means 100% output, 50% stick is 50% ouput signal.
+This behavior would require the factor to be set to 1.0.
+If the stick can send signals in 0.1% steps and the maximum RPMs are 50'000, the lowest possible resolution would be in 50RPM steps.
+Which is absolutely fine at higher speeds but at low speeds it does not allow fine control.
+The closer this factor is to zero, the fine grained low speeds can be controlled.
 _$g_ | Print the maximum positional error before going into an emergency brake.
 In case moving the stick slowly towards neutral does not apply enough brake power and hence the endpoint will be overshot by more than this value, the ESC output is reset to neutral forcefully.
 Thus applying the maximum brake power the ESC can apply.
 Default is 100 Hall sensor steps.
 _$g int_ | Set the max error.
 _$i_ | Print the the current channel assignments and a overview of all channels with their current values as received from the RC receiver.
 A value of 0 means no valid data received.